Ungaretti/use24h_device_flasher/README.md

 Version 3.0 is a simplification of version 2.0, but I believe it's more straightforward.
 It has only one main window and allows programming SONOFF BASIC devices.

+The zip package includes three firmware binaries instead of one.
+The installation and use is very similar to version 3.0.

 ---

 # use24h_device_flasher-2.0